scholacantorum/public-site/concerts/_index.md

 * **Convenience:** Print your online QR Code ticket any time, or carry it on your mobile device&mdash;no waiting at will-call.
-* **Ticket Flexibility:** Each ***FLEXPass*** is good for four entries to our season concerts&mdash;you choose which ones. **Share the experience with friends**&mdash;bring one friend to each concert, three friends to one concert, or any other combination.
+* **Ticket Flexibility:** Each ***FLEXPass*** is good for four entries to our season concerts&mdash;you choose which ones.
+Bring your friends!

 {{% buy-tickets "Buy FLEXPass" "subscription-2022-23" %}}